Poodmund/Outer-Planets-Mod/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Make sure you read the current ['Project'](https://github.com/Poodmund/Outer-Planets-Mod/projects) items and ['Issues'](https://github.com/Poodmund/Outer-Planets-Mod/issues) already submitted first to ensure you aren't posting a duplicate issue!

 **To Reproduce**
 Steps to reproduce the behavior: